Latest Panthers News September 2025

 Arguably, the most popular current Carolina Panthers players are quarterback Bryce Young and running back Chuba Hubbard.
 They also have an illustrious history of very popular players, including QB Cam Newton, LB Luke Kuechly, WR Steve Smith, Sr., DE Julius Peppers, TE Greg Olsen, and LB Sam Mills.

 The Panthers finished the 2024-25 NFL season with a 5-12 record and third in the NFC South.
 Their record translated to a .294 win percentage.
-Carolina's projected win total for the 2025-26 season is over six games.
+Carolina's projected win total for the 2025-26 season is set at 5.5 games.

 Non-primetime Panthers games are broadcast nationally on CBS or FOX, depending on which conference the home team is in.
 For their primetime games on Monday Night and Thursday Night Football, they can be watched on ESPN and Prime Video, respectively.